By Roseanne Diab

 Roseanne Diab is Emeritus Professor at the University of KwaZulu-Natal and Director of GenderInsite.
 She is also a member of the expert group of the OECD Global Science Forum project on reducing the precarity of research careers.

 Learn more about the precarity of research careers in the upcoming OECD Science, Technology and Innovation Outlook, which explores how science and innovation policymaking can tackle the major global challenges facing people and the planet.
-The 2020 OECD Science, Technology and Innovation Outlook will be released later this year.
+The 2021 OECD Science, Technology and Innovation Outlook will be released on 12 January, 2021.